pixelspark/ll.js/README.md

 # ll.js

-Ll.js provides a simple way of parsing about anything using a recursive-descent, LL(infinite) algorithm.
+Ll.js provides a simple way of parsing about anything using a recursive-descent algorithm.
 The grammar to be parsed is written in a friendly DSL (domain specific language) in JavaScript itself that resembles EBNF.
 Each parser term can be annotated with a function; when the final parse tree includes the term, the function is added to a list.
 This allows for the